c10l/vagrant-butcher/README.md

 ## <a id='caveats'></a>Caveats

 * So far this has only been tested and confirmed to run with the VirtualBox and Rackspace provisioners.
 It should work with others, but if you run into issues please file a bug.
-* It doesn't work with windows guests.
-If this is your case, either stick to version 1.x or (better) file bug reports with the errors you get.
 * The default `.` -> `/vagrant` shared folder should be mounted.
 * `verify_ssl` is enabled by default.
 You might want to disable that if, for example, you run your own Chef server with a self-signed cert.
 Check [here](#configuration) to see how.